 Zakat al–Fitr is a charity given to the poor at the end of the fasting in the Islamic holy month of Ramadan.
 The Arabic word Fitr means the same as Iftar, breaking a fast, and it comes from the same root word as Futoor which means breakfast.
 Zakat al–Fitr is a smaller levy than Zakat al-Mal.

-It is equal to the price of one meal, which in 2020 is estimated at $10 per person, given on behalf of every member of the family regardless of the age of the person.
+It is equal to the price of one meal, which is estimated at $10 per person, given on behalf of every member of the family regardless of the age of the person.

 Zakat is not just a fundamental pillar of Islam – it is also a revolutionary concept with the potential to ease the suffering of millions around the world.